ARRIVALS

 Those of us from the interior had grown up stifled by our families, even more so by all the rigid folkways that seemed to percolate up with the groundwater.
 Even in Madison, the city with the first so-called hippie mayor” Paul Soglin, the thin shields of our hippie culture offered only minimal protection from a numbing sense of pending doom, of assimilation into a life we wanted no part of.

 And off we went.
 By VW bus, Greyhound, hitchhiking, or train.
 Some of us headed straight out to the countryside and started collective farms in Eastern Washington and Oregon.
 Others settled down in the small towns like Olympia, Eugene, and Bellingham.
-I knew that Olympia was the place for me.
+I figured that Olympia was the place for me.

-I quickly found the only place I had an address for, the Artichoke Mode, a collective restaurant in my little book for hippie travelers.
+I quickly found the only place I had an address for, the Artichoke Mode, a collective restaurant in my little booklet for hippie travelers.
 It was easy to find given the hand-lettered sign on the window featuring a giant artichoke.
-But my excitement was short-lived—it was closed.
+But my excitement was short-lived—it was closed!
 I had no Plan B and must have looked pretty forlorn.
 Enough so that a woman across the street took pity on me.

 Honey, they’re closed!I turned to see a red-haired woman in a light blue bandmaster’s jacket with a sparkly purse slung across her shoulder jaywalking across the street toward me.
 If you’re hungry, come with me and I’ll buy you a sandwich down at the Spar.”